simonw/datasette/README.md

     Options:
-      -n, --name TEXT          Application name to use when deploying to Now -m, --metadata FILENAME  Path to JSON file containing metadata to publish --help                   Show this message and exit.
+      -n, --name TEXT          Application name to use when deploying to Now -m, --metadata FILENAME  Path to JSON file containing metadata to publish --extra-options TEXT     Extra options to pass to datasette serve --help                   Show this message and exit.

 ## datasette package